-Since 2012 in order to build on its market position, Unistream started offering its services through other Armenian banks.
+Since 2012 in order to build on its market position, Unistream started offering its services also through other Armenian banks, hence the vlume of transcations through UniBank reduced .

 Fig 20.
-Unistream transfers by Unibank Customers 2010-2014 (thousand USD)
+Unistream transfers by Unibank Customers from 2010 to 2015

+Unistream money transfers(thousand USD)